dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

-NATO/US Navy/Amphibious Forces/USMC Air

 **USMC Air Element**

-The US Marine Corps has an air Element that would rival most Air Forces.
-With over 1300 airframes, half of which are fixed wing, and the remainder rotary wing, they can bring over 700 combat aircraft to battle, many more than most NATO allies.
-All but the F/A-18s normally deploy on the various amphibious ships to form the Marine Air Ground Task Force (MAGTAF), in direct support of the ground element in any landing or operation.
+The US Marine Corps has an air Element that would rival most Air Forces around the world.
+With over 1300 airframes, half of which are fixed wing, and the remainder rotary wing, they can bring over 700 combat aircraft to battle, many more than most NATO allies or non-Soviet WP adversaries.
+All but the F/A-18s normally deploy on the various amphibious ships to form the Marine Air Ground Task Force (MAGTAF) in direct support of the ground element in any landing or operation.
 The Squadrons are highly flexible often deploying on multiple ships or employing aircraft of other squadrons on independent missions.

-**F/A-18**: Hornet.
+**F/A-18** Hornet.
 The F/A-18’s provide the USMC with an air attack capability as well as the option to conduct air superiority missions, although that is not their primary role.
-Hornets will normally operate from a land base but are often flow off of USN aircraft carriers, and routinely form part of a Carrier Air Wing (CAW).
-The USMC uses two types of the F/A-18, the ‘A’ variant in its VMFA Squadrons (Marine Fighter Attack) and the ‘D’ variant in its VMFA(AW) (Marine Fighter Attack – All Weather Capable).
-Due to transition issues, two Sqns in the Pacific are temporarily equipped with the F/A-18C(N) which is a night capable single seat version of the ‘D’.
-The only major variation from history is that in Northern Fury all USMC Reserve Squadrons will receive the F/A-18A, these are ‘hand-me-downs’ from the USN F/A-18 Sqns which are all transitioning to the ‘C’ variant early after the demise of the A-6E.
+Hornets will normally operate from a land base but are often flown off of USN aircraft carriers, and routinely form part of a Carrier Air Wing (CAW).
+The USMC uses three types of the F/A-18, the ‘A’ variant in its VMFA Squadrons (Marine Fighter Attack) and the ‘D’ variant in its VMFA(AW) (Marine Fighter Attack – All Weather Capable), some newer F/A-18C(N) are starting to flow into the squadrons providing a single seat aircraft with night precision attack capability.
+The only major variation from history is that in Northern Fury all USMC Reserve Squadrons will receive the F/A-18A, these are ‘hand-me-downs’ from the USN which are all transitioning to the ‘C’ variant early after the demise of the A-6E.
 With this change in effect, all but one of them have received their aircraft but five of those are still going through conversion training.